 Executive summaries should include an explanation of the offering to investors indicating how much money is required, how it will be used and the proposed structure of the deal.

 The business plan is required for each team at submission and will be reviewed by the judges.
 However, based upon that review the full plan may or may not be further evaluated by the judges.
 In the case of a particularly engaging executive summary, the judges are encouraged to include the business plan in their decision.

 Plans should be submitted as a single, printable PDF file.
-The documents are limited to no more than 20 pages.
-This would include a single cover page, single table of contents page, 10 pages of a business plan (note cover page and Table of Contents are required) and can include up to six additional pages of appendices.
+The business plan is limited to no more than 20 pages.
+This would include a single cover page, single table of contents page, two page executive summary, 10 pages of a business plan (note cover page and Table of Contents are required) and can include up to six additional pages of appendices.
 Page format is 1.5 line spacing with 1 inch top, bottom, left and right margins, and 12-point font.
 This line spacing and font requirement applies to the textual content of the document and not to titles and descriptions accompanying pictures, graphs, tables or worksheets.
 All pages must be numbered excluding the cover page.
 The cover page must include venture name and university affiliation.
 Judges are instructed NOT to read plans that do not adhere to this structure.

 Some additional guidelines regarding content include: